 Three studies give us reason to consider using NAC to reduce cravings for drugs and alcohol.

 The unifying hypothesis is that adding the effects of omega-3 fats to vitamin D3, NAC and a strong multivitamin would improve the efforts of substance abusers to avoid relapse and stay sober.
 However, I have seen friends quit drinking or using drugs with fish oil alone.
-With added vitamin D they do even better.
-All four supplements would likely yield the strongest response.
+All four supplements taken together would likely yield the strongest response.

-I have also seen people who abused drugs and alcohol who quit using all illegal drugs and were happy to drink a only little socially without over-drinking after taking these nutrients for a few weeks.
-Apparently, the logical part of brain, the frontal cortex became more powerful than the reward-pleasure center, the limbic system, so drinking too much becomes distasteful and illicit drug use is not attractive.
+I have also seen people who abused drugs and alcohol who quit using all illegal drugs and were happy to drink moderately socially - without over-drinking after taking these nutrients for a few weeks.
+Apparently, the logical part of brain, the frontal cortex, becomes more powerful than the reward-pleasure center, the limbic system, so drinking too much becomes distasteful and illicit drug use is less attractive.

 Dosages

-The consideration with dosing is to split the nutrient doses and take half the nutrients twice per day to keep blood levels consistent so that the effect is maintained all day and all night.
-To be clear, potency is the most important consideration in getting the full beneficial effect, so be sure to take the full potency.
+The consideration with dosing is to split the nutrient doses and take half the nutrients twice per day to keep blood levels consistent so that the effect is maintained all day.
+To be clear, potency is the most important consideration in getting the full beneficial effects, so a commitment to taking the full potencies is important.

 Michael Mooney